Complexity of Jelly-No and Hanano games with various constraints: JELLY with black jellies and no bound on the size of the board

-Besides, we can easily check that the other constraints are respected for all the gadgets by checking that both resolutions are possible (one blue jelly or two red jellies) and that if the constraints are not respected, the gadget cannot be solved, either because the tunnels allowing the edge jellies to enter the vertex gadget get blocked by the black jellies or because these jellies fall at the bottom of the gadget and prevent the two vertex jellies from merging. \\
+Due to gravity and the positions of the black jellies, no jelly can move into a tunnel it was not assigned to (i.e. a blue jelly in a red tunnel or the other way round, or two jellies in the same tunnel).
+Besides, we can easily check the other constraints for all gadgets by checking that both resolutions are possible (one blue jelly or two red jellies) and that if the constraints are not respected, the gadget cannot be solved, either because black jellies prevent edge jellies from entering the vertex gadget or because edge jellies fall to the bottom and prevent the vertex jellies from merging.

-It is easy to see that if our instance of restricted NCL has a solution, i.e. if given an edge $e \in E$ there exists a succession of edge flips such that the direction of $e$ can be flipped and the resulting graph still meets the constraints, then the level of \textsc{Jelly} resulting from our reduction also has a solution: for each edge flip $(v_1, u_1)$ to $(u_1, v_1)$ in the solution, the corresponding edge jelly, initially in the vertex gadget corresponding to $u_1$, can be moved to the one corresponding to $v_1$.
-If at every step of this succession of flips the minimum inflow requirement is still met in the graph, then the construction of each gadget will stay in place for the duration of the game: eventually, each vertex gadget can be solved by filling the gap with either one blue or two red edge jellies and the edge jelly corresponding to $e$ can be merged with the corresponding jelly present in the vertex gadget for $u$.
+It is easy to see that if our instance of restricted NCL has a solution, i.e. if given an edge $e \in E$ there exists a succession of edge flips such that the direction of $e$ can be flipped while always respecting the constraints, then the level of \textsc{Jelly} resulting from our reduction also has a solution.
+For each edge flip $(v_i, u_i)$ to $(u_i, v_i)$ in the solution, the corresponding edge jelly, initially in the vertex gadget corresponding to $u_i$, moves to the one corresponding to $v_i$.
+If at every step of this succession of flips the minimum inflow requirement is still met, then the construction of each gadget stays in place.
+Eventually, one can solve all vertex gadgets by filling the gaps with either one blue or two red jellies and merge the jelly corresponding to $e$ with the corresponding jelly in vertex gadget corresponding to $u$.

-Now, we must ensure that if the level of \textsc{Jelly} constructed by our reduction is solvable, then the corresponding instance of NCL has a solution.

-Due to the construction of the gadgets, the only way for the game to be solved is if (1) the gap in every gadget is filled by either one blue jelly or two red jellies and (2) the jelly corresponding to $e$ can be merged with the jelly in the gadget corresponding to $u$.